Female sexual arousal disorder: Physical factors

 Estimates of the percentage of female sexual dysfunction attributable to physical factors have ranged from 30% to 80%.
 The disorders most likely to result in sexual dysfunction are those that lead to problems in circulatory or neurological function.
 These factors have been more extensively explored in men than in women.
 Physical etiologies such as neurological and cardiovascular illnesses have been directly implicated in both premature and retarded ejaculation as well as in erectile disorder, but the contribution of physiological factors to female sexual dysfunction is not so clear.
 However, recent literature does suggest that there may be an impairment in the arousal phase among diabetic women.
 Given that diabetic women show a significant variability in their response to this medical disorder, it is not surprising that the disease's influence on arousal is also highly variable.
 In fact, the lack of a clear association between medical disorders and sexual functioning suggests that psychological factors play a significant part in the impact of these disorders on sexual functioning.

 Several types of medications, including selective serotonin reuptake inhibitors (SSRIs), can cause sexual dysfunction and in the case of SSRI and SNRI, these dysfunctions may become permanent after the end of the treatment.

-One third of post operation transgender women experience FSAD roughly consistent with menopause women.
+One third of post operation transgender women experience FSAD roughly consistent with postmenopausal women.
 HSDD in transgender women is largely caused by a lack of testosterone especially after the gonads are removed during bottom surgery, as androgens are produced in smaller concentrations lower than ovulating women.
 Progesterone has shown to alleviate some symptoms of HSDD in transgender women, as well as other hormone treatments.